The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 What's the interior like?

 Inside, too, there’s no mistaking that this a BMW, with the sporty theme continued in the way the centre console is angled towards the driver, while the high centre console and low seating position giving a cockpit-like feel.
 At the same time, the iDrive infotainment control system continues to be a lesson to other car makers in ease of use; the dash-top screen has beautifully clear graphics.
 However, it’s not all good news.
 The pedals are offset to the right, which some drivers will find awkward.
 Also, the 1 Series’ cabin is now showing its age next to more modern rivals like the Audi A3.
-Too many of the BMW’s controls look and feel rather cheap, and you don’t have to drop your eyeline too far to find some distinctly lower-quality materials.
+There are a few places the BMW’s materials controls look and feel a tiny bit behind the curve for quality, and you don’t have to drop your eyeline too far to find some distinctly lower-quality materials.
 The glovebox lid and doorbins are particular offenders in this respect.

 How practical is it?

 Although there’s no shortage of space in the front seats, when we say this is a small hatchback, we mean it.
 Compared to the likes of the A3 and Volkswagen Golf, the rear seats are cramped, with legroom in short supply and the combination of a narrow centre seat and a large transmission tunnel in the floor making it pretty much impossible to sit three passengers across the rear seat.
 Similarly, the boot is a little smaller than what you’ll find in a Golf or A3, and there’s quite a lip to lift your cargo over when you’re loading and unloading.
 So, if carrying people and luggage is your top priority, there are better options out there.